-- Visitors must wear a mask covering their nose and mouth at all times while in a Morris Hospital facility, including private patient rooms and exam rooms.
+- Both vaccinated and unvaccinated visitors must wear a mask covering their nose and mouth at all times while in a Morris Hospital facility, including private patient rooms and exam rooms.

 - Other than use of the cafeteria, gift shop, or restroom, visitors should remain in the designated reception area or patient room at all times.

 For detailed information about COVID-19, call the Illinois Coronavirus Disease Hotline at 1-800-889-3931 or visit the Centers for Disease Control and Prevention website for the latest information and prevention tips related to COVID-19 (Coronavirus).